 The first home of the Little Sisters of the Poor opened in NW Ohio in 1885.
 Since this was 25 years before the establishment of the Diocese of Toledo, it was the Archbishop of Cleveland that invited the Little Sisters to establish a home and to work serving the elderly poor in what was then known as East Toledo.
 This small home was located on Front and Platt Streets and was deemed a temporary dwelling, to be used while a newer home was being constructed on Starr Avenue.

 In 1887 the new Sacred Heart Home opened on Starr Avenue and stayed in daily operation for 82 years.
 The Home was a neighborhood landmark that had four stories and was constructed from limestone.
 This Home served thousands of needy aged Residents up until the late 1960’s when it was decided a newer facility was needed.

 In 1967 land was secured on Navarre Avenue and South Wynn Road and a new facility was constructed and opened in 1969.
-This expansive one story facility was located on 44 acres with beautiful grounds.
-For the next 35 years this building served the needs of the elderly poor until it too was deemed in need of major renovation.
-After a thorough analysis of the building, it was decided that constructing a new structure was more cost efficient than renovating the old one.
-So in 2004 the present Sacred Heart Home was constructed on the same property as the existing Home.
+This expansive one-story facility was located on 44 acres with beautiful grounds.
+For the next 35 years, this building served the needs of the elderly poor until it too was deemed in need of major renovation.
+After a thorough analysis of the building, it was decided that constructing a new structure was more cost effective than renovating the old one.
+So in 2004, the present Sacred Heart Home was constructed on the same property as the existing Home.